michaelbradley91/Pipes/Specifics.md

 [Click to return to Pipes](README.md)
 Inlet and Outlet Behaviour
 --------------------------
-This package comes with one default inlet and one default outlet (called "simple" inlet and outlet), and it's expected you'll typically use these without thinking about them.
-They expose the following:

-### Inlets:
+This package comes with with two types of inlets and outlets:

+### Simple Inlets and Outlets:

+These are the inlets and outlets you'll use most often.
+Inlets let your thread send messages down them, while outlets let your thread wait to receive a message from them.

+The Simple Inlet exposes:
 ```c#
 // Try to send a message, and wait indefinitely for the pipe system to accept the message
 // (the thread can still be interrupted safely)